google/trillian-examples/binary_transparency/firmware/README.md

 During the demo flow you will open several different terminals.
 It's far easier to use a terminal that supports tabs in order to do this.
-The terminals simply make your life easier as different logical activities will be performed in each one.
+The terminals simply make your life easier as different logical actors have their own terminals in which to perform their actions.

 Prerequisites:
 * Install Docker and docker-compose